oasis-tcs/openc2-ap-pf/oc2pf.md

 * MUST NOT respond with a OK/200.
 * SHOULD respond with the 501 status code.
-* SHOULD respond with "Option not supported" in the status text.
+* SHOULD respond with "Argument not supported" in the status text.
 * MAY respond with the 500 status code.

 OpenC2 Producers that send 'allow target' Commands and support the 'delete pf:rule_number' Command: